lord-anonymoose/lord-anonymoose/README.md

-# 👨‍💻 Philipp Lazarev – iOS Developer & Tech Enthusiast 🚀
+# 👨‍💻 Philipp Lazarev – System Analyst and iOS DEV Enthusiast 🚀

 Welcome to the digital corner where **passion for code** meets **creative solutions**.
-I'm Philipp, an iOS Developer with a strong background in analytics and a love for **clean code**.
-My journey from analyst to developer has been driven by a desire to craft beautiful and functional mobile experiences. 💻📱
+I'm Philipp, a system analyst with a strong background in DWH and a love for software development.
+Additionally, I am developing expertise in iOS (Swift, UIKit) through pet projects and app development — this is my passion and area of growth. 💻📱

 ---
 ## 📄 CV